systemtruststores/systemtruststores.github.io/docs/README.md

 ## Help improve this site

 Don't see your favourite language in the lists above?
-Want to add something to the guides?
-Open an Issue or a Pull Request on [GitHub](https://github.com/systemtruststores/systemtruststores.github.io/) to improve this site.
+Want to change something in the guides?
+You can help to improve this site by opening an Issue or Pull Request on GitHub: [systemtruststores/systemtruststores.github.io](https://github.com/systemtruststores/systemtruststores.github.io/).